HoussemCharf/FunUtils/README.md

 ## Contents description
 1. **AndroidKivyApp_Letters2Words** : Is a small IOS/Android application core developed in python using Kivy framework in order to solve scrumbled letters puzzles (It came handy with wordcookie game in playstore)

-2. **CSS-JS_minimiser** : Js/html page for the purpose of minifying CSS/Javascript codes
+2. **CSS-JS_minimiser** : JS/HTML page for the purpose of minifying CSS/Javascript codes

-3. **ExChanger** : a python based application capable of changing all extentions of files in same folder to a given one
+3. **ExChanger** : a Python based application capable of changing all extentions of files in same folder to a given one

-4. **MyYoutubeLikedMusicVideosDownloader** : a python based application capable of parsing your youtube account Like history and download ONLY Music category as an MP3 format.
+4. **MyYoutubeLikedMusicVideosDownloader** : a Python based application capable of parsing your youtube account Like history and download ONLY Music category as an MP3 format.

-5. **Pandora_Keep_Listening_Tamper** : a small javascript code for tamper Monkey to keep pandora playing none stop without "are you still listening popup"
+5. **Pandora_Keep_Listening_Tamper** : a small Javascript code for tamper Monkey to keep pandora playing none stop without "are you still listening popup"

-6. **FolderExSorter** : a python based application that sorts a folder according to files extentions
+6. **FolderExSorter** : a Python based application that sorts a folder according to files extentions

 ```
    Example: